dsoprea/PythonEtcdClient/README.md

 Introduction
 ------------

-*PEC* was created as a more elegant or proper client for *etcd* than existing solutions.
+*PEC* was created as a more elegant and proper client for *etcd* than existing solutions.
 It has an intuitive construction, provides access to the complete *etcd* API (of 0.2.0+), and just works.